BLOG!

 An appeal simply asks for another examination of certain information that was already used in the case.

 In some instances, courts approve the appeal and the case may return to court for a second trial.
-Alternatively, the court could approve the appeal, reverse the conviction, or change the sentence.
+In other cases, a court approves the appeal and as a result, the conviction is reversed or the sentence is changed.

 Even still, in other situations, an appeal is not successful and the court upholds the original conviction and sentencing.